Mahiethan/Detect-Optimise-Passes-for-Data-Structs/README.md

 After compiling the passes, feel free to utilise them with the C programs stored in the folder `./demo-programs`.
 This folder contains specific C programs that were used to test the functionality of the compiler passes during the implementation, and these compiler passes are guaranteed to work on these test programs.

 Additionally, you can insert your own custom C programs and test the compiler passes on them.
-A [`README`](./passes/README.md) file is included in this folder to show what commands are necessary to apply the compiler passes on C programs.
+A [`README`](./demo-programs/README.md) file is included in this folder to which leads to other README files that give instructions on how to apply the compiler passes on C programs.

 ## Test results: